-President-elect Joe Biden has proposed a $2 trillion climate agenda that includes provisions ranging from coordinating climate priorities in transportation infrastructure spending to rebooting “Cash for Clunkers” in the interest of modernizing the fleet toward cleaner vehicles.
+President Joe Biden, as a candidate, proposed a $2 trillion climate agenda that includes provisions ranging from coordinating climate priorities in transportation infrastructure spending to rebooting “Cash for Clunkers” in the interest of modernizing the fleet toward cleaner vehicles.

-The Union of Concerned Scientists declared Biden's win on Saturday as “a win for science”—referring both to the platform’s methods for addressing the coronavirus pandemic and all of the ramifications for energy and the environment.
+The Union of Concerned Scientists declared Biden's win in November as “a win for science”—referring both to the platform’s methods for addressing the coronavirus pandemic and all of the ramifications for energy and the environment.
 The Sierra Club, in congratulating the Biden/Harris victory, called it “the strongest climate, clean energy, and environmental justice platform ever advanced by a presidential ticket.”

-Even without Senate control, there are still many things that President-elect Biden could do for clean energy and green vehicles.
+Even without the legislative branch, there are still many things that President Biden could (and will) do for clean energy and green vehicles.
 Bloomberg noted that a recent task force, assembled during the campaign and led by former Secretary of State John Kerry and Representative Alexandria Ocasio-Cortez, sketched out 56 of them.

-Here are 10 punchlist items we see being within reach of President-elect Biden.
+Biden has already said that he will rejoin the Paris Agreement and rescind the permit for the controversial Keystone XL pipeline.
+Here are 10 punchlist items we see being within reach of President Biden.
 Each one of them could spell out a significant difference for EVs in the U.S., and collectively it would be a sea change versus our current trajectory.

 Revisiting fuel economy requirements

 Although the timing for the release of the Trump EPA’s final rule for fuel economy and emissions reportedly made it difficult to reverse course, the Biden administration could use existing EPA resources to quite easily make its case for restoring Obama-era rules that were to be in place until 2026.